Botanically known as Impatiens balsamina (Im-PAY-shens bal-SAM-in-uh), the balsam flower is native to Asia (India and Myanmar).

 Balsam Flowers Pests and Diseases

 Unfortunately, rose balsams are not immune to pest and disease problems.
+In general, these plants attract bees, butterflies, and some nectar-feeding birds.

 Red spider mites may attack the plant due to its exposure to full sunlight and dry air.

-This annual flower can also experience powdery mildew fungal disease which spreads fast through flower beds.
+This annual flower can also experience powdery mildew fungal disease, which spreads fast through flower beds.

 Balsam Flowers Uses